vizui/designpatterns/docs/components/formControls.md

 #### Description
 Text boxes allow the user to input a simple text value.
 A text box only allows for a single line of input.

+#### Accessibility

+- Avoid placeholder text for accessibility reasons.
+Most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio.
+- Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
+For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
+Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.

 {::nomarkdown}
 <div class="pl-preview">